 - Best Rated Bora Bora Snorkeling Tour (most recommended)

-This tour is Bora Bora’s best rated snorkeling tour.
+This tour is Bora Bora’s best rated snorkeling tour and the one that I personally did.

 The groups are small and have a maximum of 6 people so it’s super intimate and personal.
-They also include pick up/drop off directly from your hotel.
+They also include pick up/drop off directly from your hotel or resort.

-You’ll visit several different snorkeling locations with a knowledgeable guide (ask them anything, they’ll know the answer!).
+We got to visit several different snorkeling locations with our expert guide who knew so much about both Bora Bora and the marine life (ask them anything, they’ll know the answer!).

 Just check out the reviews of this tour and I promise you’ll be sold.